polyseam/cndi/docs/walkthroughs/aws/airflow-tls.md

 ![Argocd UI](/docs/walkthroughs/aws/img/argocd-ui-2.png)

-## 🧐 Verify that Airflow is accessible on the chosen domain
+## verify that Airflow is accessible on the chosen domain 🧐

 After setting up your Airflow application on the chosen domain, it is necessary to verify that Airflow is accessible.
 To do this, the user can simply go to the